natalink/mwe_sharedtask/README.md

 ```
 convert_formats.py
 ```
-It browsers the language directories, takes .parsemetsv and .conllu files for each language and generates two files: one with form+lemma+pos tokens, the other the respective MWE annotation column.
+It browses the language directories, takes .parsemetsv and .conllu files for each language and generates two files: one with form+lemma+pos tokens, the other the respective MWE annotation column.
 ```
 process_folders.sh
 ```